 On completion of this unit, students should be able to:

-- critically discuss the relational context of your research topic
+- critically apply an understanding of the relational context of your research topic

 - develop and justify a research plan

-- apply an understanding of ethical research into Indigenous practice.
+- apply an understanding of Indigenous axiology to develop an ethical research proposal.

 - No prescribed texts.